leo-chartier/the-witness/specifications.md

 **Error Handling**: In case an error occurs during generation or gameplay, the puzzle should instead show a clear error message explaining what went wrong.
 A link to a GitHub issue should also be provided for easy reporting.

 ### System Behavior
+**Web Page**: The interface will take the form of a web page.
+This web page should be a standalone for easy embedding.

+**GitHub Pages**: The page should be hosted on GithHub Pages.
+This removes the need for an external host server.

+**Updates**: The puzzle should change daily at a fixed time without external intervention.
+This time is set to be at midnight UTC.

+### Security considerations
+**Sign-Off**: As the build and deployment is done automatically, the release branch should be protected and require review and approval from the repository's owner, [Léo Chartier](https://github.com/leo-chartier).

+**User Privacy**: The user's data will not be stored in any way.
+If the user is to reload the page, their progress will be lost.
+There is as such no way to keep track of scores such as solve time or days streak.

 ## Technical Specifications
 ### Hardware Requirements